-Our team is comprised of Investment Advisors, CPAs, Estate Planners, research professionals, and money managers, affording the firm comprehensive market exposure.
+Our team is comprised of various Financial Advisors affording the firm comprehensive market exposure.
 This integrated experience, coupled with the fact that we invest in the same investment strategies that we recommend to our clients, re-enforces the firm’s conviction in its advice and process for selecting the most appropriate investment options, based on individual client needs.

 OUR WEALTH MANAGEMENT TEAM